Napkin folding problem: Where only the result matters

 One can ask whether there exists a folded planar napkin (without regard as to how it was folded into that shape).

 Robert J. Lang showed in 1997 that several classical origami constructions give rise to an easy solution.
 In fact, Lang showed that the perimeter can be made as large as desired by making the construction more complicated, while still resulting in a flat folded solution.
 However his constructions are not necessarily rigid origami because of their use of sink folds and related forms.
 Although no stretching is needed in sink and unsink folds, it is often (though not always) necessary to curve facets and/or sweep one or more creases continuously through the paper in intermediate steps before obtaining a flat result.
 Whether a general rigidly foldable solution exists based on sink folds is an open problem.

 In 1998, I. Yaschenko constructed a 3D folding with projection onto a plane which has a bigger perimeter.
-This indicated to mathematicians that there was probably a flat folded solution to the problem.

 The same conclusion was made by Svetlana Krat.
 Her approach is different, she gives very simple construction of a "rumpling" which increase perimeter and then proves that any "rumpling" can be arbitrarily well approximated by a "folding".
 In essence she shows that the precise details of the how to do the folds don't matter much if stretching is allowed in intermediate steps.

 Solutions

 Lang's solutions

 Lang devised two different solutions.
 Both involved sinking flaps and so were not necessarily rigidly foldable.
 The simplest was based on the origami bird base and gave a solution with a perimeter of about 4.12 compared to the original perimeter of 4.

 The second solution can be used to make a figure with a perimeter as large as desired.
-He divides the square into a large number of smaller squares and employs the 'sea urchin' type origami construction described in his 1990 book, Origami Sea Life.
+He divides the square into a large number of smaller squares and employs the "sea urchin" type origami construction described in his 1990 book Origami Sea Life.
 The crease pattern shown is the n = 5 case and can be used to produce a flat figure with 25 flaps, one for each of the large circles, and sinking is used to thin them.
-When very thin the 25 arms will give a 25 pointed star with a small center and a perimeter approaching N2/(N − 1).
+When very thin, the 25 arms will give a 25-pointed star with a small center and a perimeter approaching N2/(N − 1).
 In the case of N = 5 this is about 6.25, and the total length goes up approximately as N.

 History

-Arnold states in his book that he formulated the problem in 1956, but the formulation was left intentionally vague.
-He called it 'the rumpled rouble problem', and it was the first of many interesting problems he set at seminars in Moscow over 40 years.
-In the West, it became known as Margulis napkin problem after Jim Propp's newsgroup posting in 1996.
+Arnold states in his book Arnold's Problems that he posed the problem in 1956.
+He called it the "rumpled ruble problem" (or, in the English edition of the book, the "rumpled dollar problem"), and it was the first of many interesting problems he set at seminars in Moscow over 40 years.
+In the West, it became known as the Margulis napkin problem after Jim Propp's newsgroup posting in 1996.
 Despite attention, it received folklore status and its origin is often referred as "unknown".